-Action: Pick each marble up with your toes and place it in the bowel
+Action: Pick each marble up with your toes and drop it in the bowel

 Repetitions: Spend 1-2 minutes doing this, twice a day

-This is a good plantar fasciitis exercise to start with as it specifically targets the muscles underneath the foot that support the foot arches.
+Foot arch lifts are good plantar fasciitis exercises to start with as they specifically targets the muscles underneath the foot that support the foot arches.
 Weakness here is a common cause of plantar fasciitis

 Starting Position: Sit on a chair with your foot resting flat on the floor